dssg/hitchhikers-guide/sources/dssg-manual/conduct-culture-and-communications/README.md

 Our Code of Conduct applies to all participants in all of our events open to external partners and the public, as well as to the fellowship itself.
-We want to ensure that everyone who comes into the DSSG space to feel welcome, and we want to foster a safe, productive environment for fellows, staff, and visitors.
+We want to ensure that everyone who comes into the DSSG space feels welcome, and we want to foster a safe, productive environment for fellows, staff, and visitors.